October Carnivore Challenge is OPEN

 The Carnivore Diet

-• Carbohydrate Approach: The Carnivore diet restricts or eliminates carbohydrates and prioritises consuming protein and fat from animal products.
+• Carbohydrate Approach: The Carnivore diet restricts or eliminates carbohydrates and prioritizes consuming protein and fat from animal products.

 • Carbohydrate Sources: The Carnivore diet allows no plant-based carbohydrates, including fruits, vegetables, grains, legumes, and starchy foods.